vinigalantine/vinigalantine/README.md

 ## 👨‍💻 About Me

-I'm a highly motivated and adaptable **Full-Stack Software Engineer** based in Cork, Ireland, with 6 years of experience delivering scalable and efficient solutions.
+I'm a highly motivated and adaptable **Cloud & Full-Stack Software Engineer** based in Cork, Ireland, with 6 years of experience delivering scalable and efficient solutions.

 - 🚀 Passionate about continuous learning, innovation, and crafting high-quality UX/UI experiences.
 - 💡 Known for thriving under pressure, collaborating effectively in Agile teams, and quickly adapting to new technologies to solve complex problems.